-The Company does not have non-current assets other than the financial assets at fair value through profit or loss.
+The Company does not have non-current assets.

 Major investment company

 All of the Company's operating revenues apart from deposit interest income are derived from one entity.

 15. KEY MANAGEMENT PERSONNEL

 The key management personnel have been identified as being the Directors of the Company.
 The emoluments of the key management personnel are paid by the ultimate controlling party and other related parties who make no recharge to the Company.